ayushshrivastv/Scalable-cToken/README.md

 Built for the ZK Compression Track of the Superteam x Solana 1000x Hackathon, this application demonstrates how real-world events can benefit from blockchain technology without compromising on speed, cost, or user experience.

+For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document.

 ## Solana Pay and Smart Contract Workflow

 This Scalable cToken uses Solana Pay to make QR code interactions super easy.
 Attendees can claim tokens without any hassle.
 The organizers set up a smart contract on Solana to mint tokens.
 This contract uses Light Protocol’s infrastructure to create cTokens.
 When an attendee scans the Solana Pay QR code, it sends a transaction to the smart contract.
 The smart contract checks if the claim is valid and then sends a unique, compressed proof-of-participation token straight to the attendee’s wallet.
 This way, the tokens are distributed securely and efficiently.